Quantum field theory and inverse problems: Imaging with Entangled Photons: Inverse problem

 provided that $t\omega_1 \in W_1$ and $t\omega_2 \in W_2$.

 To recover the partial X-ray transform data, we would like the ray $\{r\omega_1\}$ to avoid the set $\Sigma$, so that $\rho(s\omega_1) = 0$.
 On the other hand, we require that the rays $\{r\omega_2\}$ cover $\Sigma$, so that the integral provides information about $\rho$ on its support.
-These geometric requirements are presented in Condition \ref{condition_intro}.
+These geometric requirements are encoded in a condition on the relative positions of $S$, $W_1$, $W_2$, and $\Sigma$ that we now describe.